 UKIA’s staff report administratively to the president of the University of Kentucky and functionally to the Audit and Compliance Committee of the Board of Trustees.

 External auditors are employees of public accounting firms who primarily perform the annual consolidated financial statements audit for the university.
-External auditors are charged with providing a documented opinion stating whether or not the consolidated financial statements are fairly presented, "in all material respects."
+External auditors must provide a documented opinion stating whether the consolidated financial statements are fairly presented, "in all material respects."